cytopia/linux-timemachine/README.md

   <user>@<host>:<dest>  SSH user, SSH host and destination directory

 Options:
+  -p, --port            Specify alternative SSH port for remote backups if it is not 22.
   -v, --verbose         Be verbose.
+  -d, --debug           Be even more verbose.

 Misc Options:
   -V, --version         Print version information and exit